eemilhaa/travel-time-matrix-visualisation-preprocessing/README.md

 - Area with `30 < traveltime <= 60`

 ### File sizes
-File sizes are kept as small as possible.
-In practice this means:
+File sizes are kept as small as possible by:

 At the geodataframe level:
 - Removing the unneeded information (such as extra columns, crs info)